distributed-text-services/specifications/Documents-Endpoint.md

 #### Unsuccessful response headers

-In an unsuccessful request, the response headers should include a `Location` whose value is the URL for the Document endpoint documentation.
+In an unsuccessful request, the response headers should include a `Link` whose value is the URL for the Document endpoint documentation.
 The response should also include a `Content-type` header with a value of "application/tei+xml".

 #### Unsuccessful response body